RuisSoftware/Pi-Hole-Stress-Test/readme.md

 - `pihole-queries-chart.png`: This chart displays the total number of DNS queries processed by the Pi-hole server over the last 24 hours.
 A significant spike can be observed, which corresponds to the period when the stress test was executed.

-- `pihole-clients-chart.png`: This chart shows client activity on the Pi-hole server over the last 24 hours.
-The sharp increase represents the influx of queries from the client (the testing machine) during the stress test.

 ![Total Queries over Last 24 Hours](pihole-queries-chart.png)

 These charts can help in understanding the capabilities and limitations of your Pi-hole server under high load conditions.